shihchinw/shihchinw.github.io/content/post/2015-12-25-realistic-human-skin-with-normalized-diffusion--ggx.md

 I've tried to increase the probability of the probing along normal direction for this case, but it still can't eliminate such artifact completely.
 Because at the surface point with low geometry curvature within a range of max scattering radius, it would still potentially waste most samples along U, V axis.

 The other thing is about the scattering distance control.
-The normalized diffusion is _integrated to one for any positive distance $d$_, and current implementation distributes energy of each color channel among the given `scatterDist` components respectively.
+The normalized diffusion is _integrated to one for any positive distance \\(d\\)_, and current implementation distributes energy of each color channel among the given `scatterDist` components respectively.

 The scattering energy is decayed from hit point, due to normalization, the farther distance it scatters the less energy it contributes near the hit point.
 In other words, to get more reddish results, we need to make the `scatterDist.r` relatively smaller than `scatterDist.g` and `scatterDist.b`.
 This might be a little counterintuitive to users.
 (This is a problem of my current implementation, not related to the normalized diffusion model itself.
 It seems that the parameters used in the course note [[7](#ref.7)] don't have such problem)